Lillian Ngoyi (patrol vessel)

 Lillian Ngoyi is the lead vessel in the South African Department of Agriculture, Forestry and Fisheries's Lillian Ngoyi-class inshore patrol vessels.
 She was built in South Africa by Farocean Marine based on the Damen Stan patrol vessel 4708 design.
-As well as fishery protection duties, the vessel is equipped for cleaning up oil spills, search-and-rescue work, fire fighting and limited towing.
+As well as fishery protection duties, the vessel is equipped for cleaning up oil spills, search-and-rescue work, fire fighting, and limited towing.
 The ship will operate up to 200 nautical miles offshore.

-Within months of her commissioning the South African government was reporting successful anti-poaching operations.
+Within months of her commissioning, the South African government reported successful anti-poaching operations.